 Equity securities: An equity security, such as the common or preferred stock of a company, makes you a joint owner of that company.
 As an owner, you have the right to share in any profit distributions and also share in the company’s value appreciation.
 There are, however, some risks involved with holding equity, including but not limited to:

-Debt: debt securities, like promissory notes and bonds, allow you to be paid before equity investors in the event of the company’s bankruptcy.
+Debt Securities: A debt security, like a promissory note or bond, allows you to be paid before equity investors in the event of the company’s bankruptcy.
 A debt based offering is often term loans.
 These loans can pay any amount of interest or not pay an interest.
 Many different structures for debt securities exist.
 You should therefore strongly consider learning about a particular security’s risks before investing.
 Some risks associated with debt securities include:

 Title III limits how much you can invest each year – not only in any one company, or through any Funding Portal, but in all companies through all Funding Portals.
 These limits apply only to your investments under Title III (Regulation Crowdfunding).
 Netshares’ portal will calculate your annual investment limit based on your net worth and income.
 Investment limits are calculated on a rolling 12-month interval, and every investment in a Regulation Crowdfunding offering on any portal will count toward your annual limit.